Sterling falls to fresh two-year low on leadership race concerns

 "Until the leadership question is decided, sterling may stay volatile."

+Against the euro, sterling was also softer at around 84.55 pence - about 0.12% weaker on the day.
+Earlier, the euro had briefly dipped to its weakest against the pound since May.

-The issue of tax cuts was fast becoming the central battle in the leadership race with nearly all of the candidates promising to cut business or personal taxes.
-Former Chancellor Rushi Sunak, the early front-runner, however is the only candidate who has played down the prospect of imminent tax cuts.
+The issue of tax cuts is fast becoming the central battle in the ruling Conservative party's leadership race with nearly all of the candidates promising to cut business or personal taxes.

+Former finance minister Rishi Sunak set out his leadership campaign pitch on Tuesday, offering himself up as an "honest" prime minister who would balance the books, reduce the role of the state and grow the economy.

 Aside from politics, weakening economic data is also a factor.
 Economists expect May GDP data on Wednesday to show no growth, reinforcing expectations of an economic contraction in the second quarter.